 Dr. Marie Bleakley has identified a subset of T cells from donor stem cells that are most likely to attack a patient’s normal cells and cause GVHD.
 Her lab team developed a way to remove the troublesome subset of T cells from the donor cells before transplant but keep helpful T cells.
 This is called “naive T-cell depletion.”
 The helpful T cells fight infections that often happen after transplants.
 The T cells also protect the child from leukemia coming back.

 In the first phase 2 clinical trial using the new naive T-cell depletion method, fewer patients had GVHD than usually happens after transplantation.
 Patients also needed less treatment with drugs that suppress their immune systems after transplant.
 This means they could get immunotherapy sooner after transplant to prevent cancer from returning.
 Bleakley continues to study the new method.
-Learn more about the first clinical trial offering the new therapy to children.

 Dr. Leslie Kean studies how the body integrates immune cells that are transplanted from another person.
 She is studying ways to control T cells from donors so they don’t attack the cells of transplant patients.
 The insights from her lab studies are laying the foundation for the next generation of therapies.